At the March 23 Council meeting, Council directed Administration to draft relevant bylaw amendments and procedures for the following:

 The following measures are being put in place to avoid the spread of the pandemic:

-- Riders are asked to enter and exit the buses through the rear door only.
+- Boarding will be from the front door and all passengers are asked to leave the bus using the back doors only.
 Customers who require the ramp, such as wheelchair users, can still board using the front door.

 - Passengers are asked not to stand near the operators but rather to take a seat on the bus and in doing so sit apart from each other if possible to ensure the health of residents and operators.